Casehero

 Method of Analysis

-Moreover, the impact of adopting carryout order activities will also be determined and how it will affect the visiting customers at the restaurants and increase the time of serving the visiting customers.
-Hence, the detailed analysis for the Paramount Restaurant is discussed below.
+Moreover, the impact of adopting carryout order activities will also be determined, and how it will affect the visiting customers at the restaurants and increase the time of serving the visiting customers.
+Hence, the detailed analysis of the Paramount Restaurant is discussed below.

 Ease for Dining Customers

-Therefore, to remove the double line and create a single line of customers, Michael Conlon should place the order counter first when the customers entered the restaurant and after that, the pickup for food, cash counter, and beverage counter should be placed, which will eliminate the double lining and 180 degrees of turn in line to first order and then pick up the breakfast.
+Therefore, to remove the double line and create a single line of customers, Michael Conlon should place the order counter first when the customers enter the restaurant, and after that, the pickup for food, cash counter, and beverage counter should be placed, which will eliminate the double lining and 180 degrees of turn in line to first order and then pick up the breakfast.

 Response Required for Increase in Carryout Orders